k-capehart/go-salesforce/README.md

 ### Init
 `func Init(creds Creds) *Salesforce`

-Init returns a new Salesforce instance given a user's credentials.
+Returns a new Salesforce instance given a user's credentials.
+- `creds`: a struct containing the necessary credentials to authenticate into a Salesforce org

 Username-Password Flow
 - [Create a Connected App in your Salesforce org](https://help.salesforce.com/s/articleView?id=sf.connected_app_create.htm&type=5)